gndec-yjs/SMCE/Contents/final-topic-submission.md

 Welcome!
 This section is only for submitting your **finalized and approved topic** for your seminar/research/project.

+Kindly submit your finalized and approved topic by **August 22, 2025, (Friday)** so we can proceed smoothly with the next steps

 ⚠️ **Read before you submit:**
 - Make sure your topic has already been discussed with and approved by your mentor.
 - This form is *only* for final submission, not for brainstorming ideas.